Processing math: 100%

 Calculate a percent difference between the expected and observed final velocities for each cart.
 Was this collision elastic enough that the elastic collision equations were still accurate to within 10 % ?

-This page titled 14.4: Unit 10 Lab Extension- Collisions is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Lawrence Davis (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.4: Unit 10 Lab Extension- Collisions is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Lawrence Davis (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform.